Carl Nordensvan: Civilian life

 Following his retirement from the army, Nordensvan became a technical advisor and sales manager Hans Koch OY, a Finnish limited liability company until 1926.
 In 1926 he founded Oy Auto-Via Ab and was the company's CEO until 1929, after which he was chairman of the board for Oy Kelton Ab until 1932.
 Later, he became involved in the construction industry, founding the company Oy Saseka Ab.
 He was intimately involved with the running of the company until the start of the Winter War in late 1939.

 In addition to his business pursuits, Nordensvan was highly involved in the Finnish motoring and motor sports, chairing the motor sports section of Suomen Automobiiliklubi (Finnish Automobile Club) and Suomen Moottoripyöräklubi (Finnish Motorcycle Club) as well as writing for several magazines.
 According to Kalevi Karusuo, Nordensvan was the first Finnish writer to produce well-informed reports on test drives of cars.
 Nordensvan also drove competitively, most notably participating in the 1935 Monte Carlo Rally together with Oscar Hampus and Arvo Wall, driving a Chevrolet car.

 Winter War and the Continuation War

 Nordensvan returned to military service for the Finno-Soviet Winter War, which broke out in late 1939.
 Following the end of the war he was promoted to lieutenant colonel in July 1940 and awarded the Cross of Liberty 3rd Class in August of the same year.

 Nordensvan's home in Siuntio was on land taken over by the Soviet Union during the creation of the Porkkala Naval Base in the aftermath of the Continuation War.
-Nordensvan moved with his family to Ekenäs, where he founded a car sales company, serving as CEO of the company until the mid-1950s.
+Nordensvan moved with his family to Ekenäs, where he founded a car sales company, and was CEO of the company until the mid-1950s.
 Nordensvan died in Ekenäs on October 27, 1980.